henriquedsg89/Crosig/README.md

 # Crosig

-Application to report city problems with the crowdsourcing and geographic information system.
+aApplication to report city problems with the crowdsourcing and geographic information system.